icebreakerone/ib1-technical-docs/docs/metadata.md

 **NOTE**: Because [API](glossary.md#term-Application-programming-interface) security is defined in relation to the data sensitivity class of the data set, it is not necessary to define the security of any presented [API](glossary.md#term-Application-programming-interface) in this section.
-Data sets in class [IB1OE-O](glossary.md#term-Data-sensitivity-class-open) must expose an [API](glossary.md#term-Application-programming-interface) with no extra security measures, and those in [IB1OE-SA](glossary.md#term-Data-sensitivity-class-shared-A) and [IB1OE-SB](glossary.md#term-Data-sensitivity-class-shared-B) must be secured by [FAPI](glossary.md#term-Financial-Grade-API) using the Ib1 Trust FrameworkOpen Energy trust services.
+Data sets in class [IB1OE-O](glossary.md#term-Data-sensitivity-class-open) must expose an [API](glossary.md#term-Application-programming-interface) with no extra security measures, and those in [IB1OE-SA](glossary.md#term-Data-sensitivity-class-shared-A) and [IB1OE-SB](glossary.md#term-Data-sensitivity-class-shared-B) must be secured by [FAPI](glossary.md#term-Financial-Grade-API) using the IB1 Trust Framework trust services.

 ### Heartbeat URL

-Data providers **SHOULD** create a secured endpoint to act as a heartbeat - if this is specifed then the [TFOEGS](glossary.md#term-Trust-FrameworkOpen-Energy-Governance-Service) will periodically call it to assertain liveness and optionally gather metrics as described in [Heartbeat and monitoring endpoint](ops_guidelines/data_provider_ops_guidelines.md#heartbeat-and-monitoring-endpoint)
+Data providers **SHOULD** create a secured endpoint to act as a heartbeat - if this is specifed then the [TFOEGS](glossary.md#term-Trust-Framework-Governance-Service) will periodically call it to assertain liveness and optionally gather metrics as described in [Heartbeat and monitoring endpoint](ops_guidelines/data_provider_ops_guidelines.md#heartbeat-and-monitoring-endpoint)